lmacakova/PFDA/pfda_assignments/README.md

 - The temperature
 - The mean temperature each day
 - The mean temperature for each month
-- The Windspeed
+- The wind speed
-- The rolling windspeed over 24 hours
+- The rolling wind speed over 24 hours
 - The max wind speed for each day
 - The monthly mean of the daily max windspeeds